somedatapacket/docs.humio.com/content/_index.md

 ## Getting Started

 Before we can get started you need to have access to a running Humio instance.
-You have two option.
+You have two options.
 You can [download](https://www.humio.com/download/) and run it yourself or create a free account in [Humio Cloud](https://cloud.humio.com/).

 {{< figure src="pages/welcome/eggs.svg" width="180px" >}}